Progressive overload: Scientific principles

 The goal of strength-training programs is to increase one’s physical strength and performance.
 This is achieved through resistance training.
 By placing the exercise musculature under greater-than-normal demand, the body will start a natural adaptation process, improving its capabilities to endure that higher amount of stress.
 Neuromuscular adaptation will occur first, which will already increase the individual’s strength when lifting.
-With consistency in the training sessions, what will follow will be an increase in overall muscle mass and the strengthening of connective tissue.
+With consistency in the training sessions, what will follow will be an increase in overall muscle mass, the strengthening of connective tissue, structural changes and physical increases in the cross-section of the muscle.

-Progressive overload not only stimulates muscle hypertrophy, but it also stimulates the development of stronger and denser bones, ligaments, tendons and cartilage.
-Progressive overload also incrementally increases blood flow to regions of the body exercised and stimulates more responsive nerve connections between the brain and the muscles involved.
-In fact, studies suggest that the increase in muscle contraction force, caused by resistance training, happens partially due to an increase in the responsiveness and efficacy of the nervous system.

-According to recent studies, progressive overload may also be beneficial for the overall health of the individual since it is a good method to increase muscle strength, which was found to decrease the risk of all-cause mortality regardless of muscle mass.
-Conversely, decreased use of a muscle results in incremental loss of mass and strength, known as muscular atrophy.
-Sedentary people often lose a pound or more of muscle annually.
-The loss of 10 pounds of muscle per decade is one consequence of a sedentary lifestyle.
-The adaptive processes of the human body will only respond if continually called upon to exert greater force to meet higher physiological demands.
+Progressive overload in principle is used to allow for the continuous adaptations under stress, by increasing the stress as the body adapts.
+The process of adaptation slows down or does not occur unless there is a greater magnitude of stress for the body to overcome.

 Methodology

 In order to minimize injury and maximize results, a novice should begin at a comfortable level of muscular intensity and advance towards overload of the muscles over the course of an exercise program.
 Progressive overload requires a gradual increase in volume, intensity, frequency or time in order to achieve the targeted goal of the user.
-In this context, volume and intensity are defined as follows:
+In this context, volume, intensity, and frequency are defined as follows: